Home → Knowledge Hub → US destination cities for cross-border landing

 Washington DC corridor gate.

-The DC entry gate for international principals, operators, and family offices choosing DC as the US landing site for federal procurement, defense, dual-use, cyber, infrastructure, and NIH-adjacent biotech and medtech.
+The DC marketing starting point for international companies, operators, and family offices choosing DC as the US landing site for federal procurement, defense, dual-use, cyber, infrastructure, and NIH-adjacent biotech and medtech.